-Applicants should use common sense when making expenditure and obligation decisions Below is a chart indicating some of the allowable and unallowable uses of funds.
+Applicants should use common sense when making expenditure and obligation decisions.
+See below for some examples of the allowable and unallowable uses of funds.

-Allowable Use of Funds Unallowable Use of Funds Transportation costs (driver salary and benefits, transportation vouchers, student bus passes) Food (of any kind) is not an allowable expense for the program.
-However, if food is part of the curriculum supplies, then it is allowable and must be Curriculum materials related to after-school programming Grant writer fees Programming staff salary and benefits, such as teachers and tutors Vehicle, van or bus purchase Student, staff and parental incentives (may include non- grocery store or non-restaurant gift cards) Capital expenses (a building or land for a building) Program evaluation Indirect costs not pre-approved for an indirect cost rate by a federal or state government agency Youth development contractors or parent and family engagement speakers Building repairs and renovations Rent (for after-school activities only) Supplies for fundraisers Supplies, including computers and printers, pertaining to academic and enrichment activities Staff professional development for meetings, trainings and reimbursement of travel expenses Equipment purchases for instructional purposes (refer to local threshold)
+Allowable Use of Funds:

+- Transportation costs (driver salary and benefits, transportation vouchers, student bus passes) - Curriculum materials related to after-school programming. - Programming staff salary and benefits, such as teachers and tutors - Student, staff and parental incentives (may include non-grocery store or non-restaurant gift cards) - Program evaluation - Youth development contractors or parent and family engagement speakers - Rent (for after-school activities only) - Staff professional development for meetings, trainings, and reimbursement of travel expenses - Equipment purchases for instructional purposes (refer to local threshold)